 At this time, the MPCA does not require AST owners to use MPCA certified contractors for the installation, removal, repair or upgrade of AST systems, or to submit advance notification of such activities.
 However, individuals and companies doing AST work must follow applicable standards outlined in Minn.
 Rules, Chapter 7151.

-For information regarding the operation of tanks, either UST's or AST's, please call the MPCA or visit Storage Tanks for Minnesota Rules, notifications, guidance documents or publications.
+For information regarding the operation of tanks, either USTs or ASTs, call the MPCA or visit the MPCA's website to view Minnesota Rules, notifications, guidance documents or publications at Storage Tanks.

 Underground Storage Tanks (USTs)